enurv/globomantics/notes.md

 useCallback prevents children to re-render each time parent is re-rendered by memoizing the reference of some methods that is given as a prop.
 It works like an effect.
 It gets created first when the component mounted and gets re-created if any of it's dependencies change. setState calls does not have to be wrapped with useCallBack because React make sure to keep their reference.

+You only need useCallback if you want to memoize a function that is passed to children or used as a dependency elsewhere.
+For internal helper functions  it’s fine to define them normally.

 ## Custom Hooks

 A custom hook is a function which can accept any parameter and return anything you want.
-When a custom hook is reused, state for each call is isolated. (not singleton)
+When a custom hook is reused, state for each call is isolated. (not singleton).
+They can be use to abstract business or state management logic from components.

 ## Context